 We have Liftoff: .NET Core 2.0 and ASP.NET Core 2.0 have Arrived

-Many of us have been patiently waiting through the long and winding oad that has been the inception of the .NET Core and ASP.NET Core platforms.
+Many of us have been patiently waiting through the long and winding road that has been the inception of the .NET Core and ASP.NET Core platforms.
 After a very rocky set of 1.x releases, version 2.0 of the new .NET frameworks and tooling finally arrived a few months back.
 You know the saying: "Don't use any 1.x product from Microsoft," and this is probably truer than ever with .NET Core and ASP.NET Core.
 The initial releases, although technically functional and powerful, were largely under-featured and sported very inconsistent and ever-changing tooling.
 Using the 1.x (and pre-release) versions involved quite a bit of pain and struggle just to keep up with all the developments along the way.

 .NET Core 2.0 and ASP.NET Core 2.0: The Promised Land?